Tungusic peoples: Ethnic groups

 "Tungusic" (Manchu-Tungus) peoples are divided into two main branches: northern and southern.

-The southern branch is dominated by the Manchu (historically Jurchen).
+The southern branch is dominated by the Manchus (historically Jurchens).
 Qing emperors were Manchu, and the Manchu group has largely been sinicized (the Manchu language being moribund, with 20 native speakers reported as of 2007).

 The Sibe were possibly a Tungusic-speaking section of the (Mongolic) Shiwei and have been conquered by the expanding Manchu (Jurchen).
 Their language is mutually intelligible with Manchu.
 The Nanai (Goldi) are also derived from the Jurchen.
 The Orok (Ulta) are an offshoot of the Nanai.
-Other minor groups closely related to the Nanai are the Ulch, Oroch and Udege.
+Other minor groups closely related to the Nanai are the Ulch, Oroch, and Udege.
 The Udege live in the Primorsky Krai and Khabarovsk Krai in the Russian Federation.

 The northern branch is mostly formed by the closely related ethnic groups of Evenks (Ewenki) and Evens.
 (Evenks and Evens are also grouped as "Evenic".
 Their ethnonyms are only distinguished by a different suffix - -n for Even and -nkī for Evenkī; endonymically, they even use the same adjective for themselves - ǝwǝdī, meaning "Even" in the Even language and "Evenkī" in the Evenkī language.)
 The Evenks live in the Evenk Autonomous Okrug of Russia in addition to many parts of eastern Siberia, especially Sakha Republic.
 The Evens are very closely related to the Evenks by language and culture, and they likewise inhabit various parts of eastern Siberia.
 People who classify themselves as Evenks in the Russian census tend to live toward the west and toward the south of eastern Siberia, whereas people who classify themselves as Evens tend to live toward the east and toward the north of eastern Siberia, with some degree of overlap in the middle (notably, in certain parts of Sakha Republic).
 Minor ethnic groups also in the northern branch are the Negidals and the Oroqen.
 The Oroqen, Solon, and Khamnigan inhabit some parts of Heilongjiang Province, Inner Mongolia in China, and Mongolia and may be considered as subgroups of the Evenk ethnicity, though the Solons and the Khamnigans in particular have interacted closely with Mongolic peoples (Mongol, Daur, Buryat), and they are ethnographically quite distinct from the Evenks in Russia.

 The Taz people are unique among Tungusic peoples for having a Sinitic dialect as their native language.
 They are the result of intermarriages between Han Chinese men and Udege, Nanai, and Oroch women in Outer Manchuria during the Qing dynasty.